DavidArmstrong/SCL3300/README.md

 Utility Functions available:

-reset()           -- Does a hardware reset of the SCL3300 sensor.
+reset()           -- Does a software reset of the SCL3300 sensor.

 getSerialNumber() -- Returns a long integer of the device Serial Number set by the manufacturer.